Simulation Methods for Robust Risk Assessment and the Distorted Mix Approach: The Distorted Mix Approach to Model Uncertainty

 The worst-case risk assessment over all feasible distributions of ${\bm X} = (X_1, X_2, \dots, X_d)$ is equal to

 where $X=\Psi(X_1, \cdots, X_d)$ and ${\bm X} = (X_1, \cdots, X_d)$ has a copula $C \in \mathcal{DM}_{\tilde{\mathfrak{C}}}$ with the given marginals.

-\begin{remark} Our approach assumes that the marginals of ${\bm X}$ and the copula $C_0$ for the central area are known.
-However, tail dependence is uncertain and captured by some family of $\tilde{\mathfrak{C}}$ of copulas.
+\begin{remark} Our approach assumes that the marginals of ${\bm X}$ and the copula $C_0$ are known; if the distortion functions are suitably chosen, $C_0$ could, for example, govern the central area.
+However, dependence in other regions, e.g. tail dependence, is uncertain and captured by some family $\tilde{\mathfrak{C}}$ of copulas.
 The key structural assumption is that ${\bm X}$ possesses a DM copula and that the distortions and associated probability fractions are fixed.
 These determine the composition of the copula of ${\bm X}$.
-The distortions and probability fraction associated to the copula $C_0$ of the central area cannot be varied; for all other distortions and associated probability fractions the corresponding copulas may flexibly be chosen from the collection $\tilde{\mathfrak{C}}$. \end{remark}
+The distortions and probability fraction associated to the copula $C_0$ cannot be varied; for all other distortions and associated probability fractions the corresponding copulas may flexibly be chosen from the collection $\tilde{\mathfrak{C}}$. \end{remark}

 \begin{remark} One possible approach would be to choose $\tilde{\mathfrak{C}}$ as a finite collection of $K\geq m$ candidate copulas.
 In this case, the number of the DM copulas is either $\binom{K}{m} \times m!$ or $K^m$ if we allow duplicate components.
-This approach has two disadvantages:

-First, from a technical point of view the corresponding discrete optimization problem involves a very high number of permutations.
+This approach has two disadvantages: First, from a technical point of view the corresponding discrete optimization problem involves a very high number of permutations.
 Computing the value function for each of them is expensive, and the Ranking and Selection (R$\&$S) method would not be efficient in this case.
 Second, with finitely many candidate copulas also their mixtures seem to be plausible ingredients to the DM method and should not be excluded a priori. \end{remark}

 For a given collection $\mathfrak{C}=\{C_1, C_2, \dots, C_K\}$ of $K$ candidate copulas, we consider the family $\tilde{\mathfrak{C}}$ of their mixtures.
 That is, any element of $\tilde{\mathfrak{C}}$ can be expressed as a convex combination of elements of $\mathfrak{C}$: